-Many people in the UK have held a current account since they were a child, although it might have been opened with the help of a parent or guardian, rather than by them personally.
+You might've held a current account since you were a child.
+Although it was probably opened with the help of your parent or guardian.

-Without a bank account you might find it difficult to pay bills, receive your salary and register for services.
+You don’t have to have a bank account but you might find it difficult to pay bills, receive your salary and register for services without one.

 Making your first bank account application should be a straightforward process, even if you’ve never done it before.

-Although you might choose your account based on the availability of branches close to where you live, most accounts will also offer online banking to make your account accessible wherever you are.
+You might choose your account based on it having branches close to where you live, but you don’t need to.
+Most accounts will also offer online banking to make your account accessible wherever you are.

-Once you’ve chosen your account, whether you choose to apply in person or online there will be an application form to fill in.
+Whether you choose to apply in person or online, there’ll be an application form to fill in.

 You’ll also have to provide some proof of identification before the account can be opened.

-You’ll usually be asked to provide two forms of identification documents to open your first current account - one to prove your identity and the other to prove your address.
+You’ll usually need two forms of identification documents to open your first current account - one to prove your identity and the other to prove your address.

-The types of identification documents you’ll need to provide will depend on whether you’re applying for a children’s account or an adult account.
+The types of identification documents you’ll need to provide will depend on whether you’re applying for a children’s account or an adult’s account.

-If you’re new to the country you might need to provide a reference from an employer or your university.
+If you’ve recently moved to the UK you might need to provide a reference from an employer or your university.

 As a separate proof of address, sometimes letters from schools or colleges are accepted instead.

-If, for whatever reason, you experience difficulty in getting accepted for your first bank account, there are a couple of other options.
+If you’re having difficulty getting accepted for your first bank account for whatever reason, there are a couple of other options.

-Both will still require documents to verify your identity, although they may be more flexible in what they ask you to provide.
+Both will still ask you for identity documents, although they might be more flexible in what they can accept.